greycat-incubator/Gat/Readme.md

 # Greycat Additional Types

 The Greycat Additional Types (gat) project is a plugin for [Greycat](https://github.com/datathings/greycat) offering additional types to the one natively handled by Greycat.
-The project currently offers 2 familly of additional types, sets and gat.bitset.
+The project currently offers 3 familly of additional types, sets  bitset and radix trees.
 More could be added in the future.

 ## Why additional types?